shry678/faros_takehome/README.md

 ## Run
 Now that set up is complete, you can run the CLI!
 Follow these steps:
 1. Navigate to the cloned repository's directory in command line, if you haven't already done so.
-2. Open `metrics.py`.
-Update the `access_token` and `user` fields in this file with your own credentials.
-3. Run the following script, entering in the GitHub username you would like to see metrics for. `github_username` is a required argument
+2. Run the following script, entering in the GitHub username you would like to see metrics for. `github_username` is a required argument

 ```
 python3 metrics.py <github_username>